Case2Code: Scalable Synthetic Data for Code Generation: Related Work

-The most widely studied LLMs reasoning task is the deductive reasoning ability, represented by chain-of-thoughts (CoTs) reasoning~\cite{2023cot}, which instructs LLMs to solve problems in detailed deductive steps.
-Recent works focus on building high-quality CoTs through strong LLMs such as GPT-4 to enhance smaller LLMs~\cite{yu2023metamath,ms2024orcamath,luo2023wizardcoder}.
-While a particular line of work focuses on studying different search strategies of reasoning paths, including self-consistency~\cite{wang2022self}, rejection sampling~\cite{huang2023selfimprove,2023rftmath,wang2023mathshepherd}, tree-structure CoT (ToT) searching \cite{Yao2023TreeOT}, Monte Carlo Tree Searching \cite{google2016alphago,Chen2024AlphaMathAZ}, etc.
+Recent works focus on building high-quality instruction-following or question-answering training data through strong LLMs such as GPT-4 to enhance smaller LLMs~\cite{yu2023metamath,ms2024orcamath,luo2023wizardcoder}.
+While a particular line of work focuses on studying different strategies to diverse the instructions and control the quality of LLM generation, including self-consistency~\cite{wang2022self}, rejection sampling~\cite{huang2023selfimprove,2023rftmath,wang2023mathshepherd}, program-of-thought (PoT)~\cite{2024codesurvey}, tree-structure CoT (ToT) searching \cite{Yao2023TreeOT}, Monte Carlo Tree Searching \cite{google2016alphago,Chen2024AlphaMathAZ}, etc. These methods still require a strong LLM as the teacher with high costs of model inference, limiting the scalability.